James Anderson (British politician)

 and was appointed Lord Provost of Glasgow in 1848 and was created a Knight Bachelor on Queen Victoria's visit in the following year.
 He held this post until 1851 and entered the British House of Commons in the next year, sitting for Stirling Burghs until 1859.

 In 1850 he was living at 3 Blythswood Square.

 He married Janet, the only daughter and heiress of Robert Hood, a fellow Bailie of Glasgow Council.
 The couple had three sons and a daughter.
-Anderson died, aged 63, at his mansion in Blairvadack in Dumbartonshire.
+Anderson died, aged 63, at his mansion in Blairvadack in Dunbartonshire.